SANYAM1612/SANYAM1612/README.md

 <br />

-hi, i'm [Sanyam Gupta](https://abhishknads.me/), a passionate to learn full stack web development from india. my passion for software lies with dreaming up ideas and making them come true with elegant interfaces. i take great care in the experience, architecture, and code quality of the things I build.
+hi, i'm Sanyam Gupta, and I am passionate to learn full stack web development.
+My passion for software lies with dreaming up ideas and making them come true with elegant interfaces.

 i am also an open-source enthusiast and maintainer. i learned a lot from the open-source community and i love how collaboration and knowledge sharing happened through open-source.